MicrosoftDocs/microsoft-authentication-library-for-go/msal-go/packages/confidential/index.md

 func WithAzureRegion(val string) Option
 ```

 WithAzureRegion sets the region\(preferred\) or Confidential.AutoDetectRegion\(\) for auto detecting region.
-Region names as per https://azure.microsoft.com/en-ca/global-infrastructure/geographies/.
+Region names as defined [on the Azure site](https://azure.microsoft.com/global-infrastructure/geographies/).
 See https://aka.ms/region-map for more details on region names.
 The region value should be short region name for the region where the service is deployed.
 For example "centralus" is short name for region Central US.
 Not all auth flows can use the regional token service.
 Service To Service \(client credential flow\) tokens can be obtained from the regional service.
 Requires configuration at the tenant level.
 Auto\-detection works on a limited number of Azure artifacts \(VMs, Azure functions\).
 If auto\-detection fails, the non\-regional endpoint will be used.
 If an invalid region name is provided, the non\-regional endpoint MIGHT be used or the token request MIGHT fail.

 ### func WithCache